The Ultimate Guide To Ahrefs - Ahrefs logo

 Batch Analysis

-The Quick Batch Analysis function is really useful for identifying competitors and linking opportunities.
+The Quick Batch Analysis function, found under the ‘all tools’ drop-down menu, is really useful for identifying competitors and linking opportunities.

 Simply drop a list of URLs into the box and Ahrefs will return the following metrics for you to analyse: